Lebanese Mexicans: Lebanese culture in Mexico

 One Lebanese cultural tradition in Mexico itself is to place colored ribbons to the image of St. Charbel to ask some favor or some miracle (see Intercession of saints).
 The tradition arose in the Candelaria Church in Merced in the historic center of Mexico City.

-The immigration of Lebanese to Mexico has influenced Mexican culture, in particular food, including introducing kibbeh and tabbouleh, and even creating recipes such as tacos árabes.
+The immigration of Lebanese to Mexico has influenced Mexican culture, in particular food, including introducing kibbeh and tabbouleh.
 By 1765, dates, which originated in North Africa and the Middle East, were introduced into Mexico by the Spaniards.
 The fusion between Arab and Mexican food has highly influenced the Yucatecan cuisine.

 Religion

 The majority of Lebanese-Mexicans are Christians who belong to the Maronite, Roman Catholic, Eastern Orthodox and Melkite Catholic confessions.
 The Lebanese initially practiced Catholicism independently from other Mexicans, but learned to speak Spanish; Lebanese-Mexican children quickly joined the country's mainstream religious activities.

-A few Lebanese Muslims settled in Mexico.
-They were responsible for the opening of the first mosque in Mexico, built in the city of Torreon, in Coahuila, and named Suraya.
+Since the early 1950s Lebanese Muslims settled in Mexico, in southern regions such as Chiapas, Oaxaca, Michoacan, and Guadalajara.
+They were responsible for the opening of the first mosque in Mexico, built in the city of Torreon, in Coahuila, and named Suraya Mosque.